MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 ::: moniker range="<= tfs-2018"

 > [!NOTE]
 > The images shown in this article correspond to the latest version of Azure Boards.
-While they may differ from those shown in earlier, on-premises versions of Azure DevOps, they are similar in the functions described.
+While they may differ from those shown in earlier, on-premises versions of Azure DevOps, they are similar in the functions described unless otherwise noted.

 ::: moniker-end